Ian Bond

 Ian John Bond (born 8 June 1973) is an English international lawn and indoor bowler.

+Career

 Bond plays for the Exonia indoor bowls club and the Crediton outdoor bowls club.

 He won the Pairs title at the 2008 World Indoor Bowls Championship and repeated the feat securing the 2010 World Indoor Bowls Championship whilst partnering Andy Thomson on both occasions.
+Also in 2010 he became the World Matchplay champion.

+At the 2025 World Indoor Bowls Championship, Bond became the inaugural invitational Masters champion with a win over Billy Jackson in the final, after defeating Graham Robertson in the semi-finals.